-If one were to go back in time, they’d see that sales isn’t a concept as modern as it has known to become.
-Our ancestors engaged in the barter system, which although seems too primitive by today’s standards, is worth taking a note of.
+If one were to go back in time, they’d see that sales aren’t a concept as modern as it has been known to become.
+Our ancestors engaged in the barter system, which although seems too primitive by today’s standards, is worth taking note of.
 Besides, you can’t move forward without knowing where you came from, can you?

 Unfortunately, given the surplus of distractions on the internet, they can get ignored quite often, if not be badly done.

-Assuming that you need help with the same, I have written down a few points that might be of great help to you on the long run.
+Assuming that you need help with the same, I have written down a few points that might be of great help to you in the long run.

 For a business this size, it goes without saying that for some, hiring an in-house content and design team for sales brochures will pack quite the punch on finances.
 But, it shouldn’t have to be that way.

 The current market is brimming with outsourcing firms that have remunerative brochure design services.
 They are guaranteed to provide all the support you need, for the fraction of the cost of an in-house team.
 Sounds like a good deal, doesn’t it?

 A sales brochure will not be effective if you don’t know who you are selling to and understand what they need.

 What is your UVP (Unique Value Proposition) that is going to set you up for success against your competitors?
 Does your product/service resolve specific issues that your customers face every day?
 Once you get to know all of these, making a sales brochure will be no less than a piece of cake.

 Unless you are dabbling in some custom brochures design service support as mentioned above, you might not know of all the details that make a sales brochure work.